gro-intelligence/api-client/docs/prerequisites/index.rst

 1. Git
 2. Python
-    a.
-Python version 3.5 or above are recommended.
+    * Python version 3.5 or above are recommended.
 Support for Python 2.7.13 or above is also maintained, but with its `End of Life <https://mail.python.org/pipermail/python-dev/2018-March/152348.html>`_, Python 3 is recommended for any new installations.
 3. Pip (should be installed as part of the python installation)

 Network communication